 Now I know I am not completely innocent as I generally take longer showers, but as I have explained to my son many times I have to wash my hair more carefully plus body parts to shave.

 Normally he prefers to shower in the morning before school with his background music being me yelling outside of the bathroom door for him to hurry up, but not anymore.

-5 Ways To Teach A Teenager How To Shower Faster
+5 Secrets To Teach A Teenager How To Shower Faster

 1. Digital alarm clock